What is Childhood Apraxia of Speech?

 Childhood Apraxia of Speech (or CAS as we refer to it as), is a type of speech disorder that occurs in children, although it is rather uncommon.
 It is different than other speech disorders because it is neurologically-based, meaning it has to do with problems with the nervous system.
 Though it is important to keep in mind that this is not a problem that can be seen by a neurologist on a scan.
 Childhood Apraxia of Speech cannot be diagnosed by typical neurological scans.
 It is more of a hidden disorder.

-How Does Apraxia Differ from Other Speech Sound Problems?
+How Is Apraxia Different from Other Speech Sound Problems?

 Let’s think of it in terms of your car.
 Imagine you’re driving down the road and you realize that you need to turn left.
 You know that you need to turn on your left blinker so you tell your car to turn on the blinker (by pushing that little stick down).
 But, for some reason, the wiring in your car is all mixed up so instead of your blinker turning on, your clock starts flashing instead (true story: I had a car that did that once).
 You planned for the car to do one thing (turn on the blinker) but it did something else instead (flashed the clock).
 So you try again.
 This time, when you hit the blinker your headlights turn off.
 WHAT??
 Every time you turn on your blinker, something different happens.